 |The sipper cap on this brand of sports water slips snug over the top of the outlet pipe of the Sawyer Mini and allows water to be flashed back into the filter and push out the junk.|

 Hard to believe but I forgot to bring toilet paper.
-I had a few wet wipes but luckily I don't mind the 'back country bidet' method and (amazingly really) all of the campsite outhouses had tissue roll in them.
+I had a few wet wipes but luckily I don't mind the 'back country bidet' method and (fortuitously) all of the campsite outhouses had tissue roll in them.

 Yup, a simple pen that worked would have made signing the sporadic trail registers a tad easier.
 Instead I had fun & games attempting to write with the flogged out pencil stubs and duck taped broken biro's tucked inside the rolled up register forms.
 I grabbed a decent one in Tumut but probably should have bought a packet and left them in the plastic screw cylinders where the registers were located as well.
 Anyway.

 |Done after 2 weeks of solitude and ready for a shower at the Hovell Tree in Albury.|